 The Masters Apprentices started life as an Adelaide surf music instrumental band called The Mustangs in 1964, with Mick Bower on rhythm guitar, Rick Morrison on lead guitar, Brian Vaughton on drums and Gavin Webb on bass guitar.
 Profoundly influenced by the Beatles in 1964, The Mustangs changed to a beat style and took on a lead singer: Scottish immigrant Jim Keays.
 They rehearsed in a shed behind a hotel owned by Vaughton’s family.
 Original manager Graham Longley taped a rehearsal that was released on CD in 2004 as Mustangs to Masters...
 First Year Apprentices.
 In 1965, The Mustangs became The Masters Apprentices because “we are apprentices to the masters of the blues – Chuck Berry, Bo Diddley, Jimmy Reed, Elmore James and Robert Johnson."
 In a heat of Hoadley’s Battle of the Sounds, they finished third behind The Twilights (eventual national winners).
 The Apprentices shared a gig with pop star Bobby Bright of Melbourne, who recommended them to Astor Records.
 Their debut single “Undecided”/”Wars or hands of time” climbed the Adelaide charts, thanks to local DJs’ support.
 “Wars or hands of time” was the first Australian pop song to directly address the Vietnam war.
 The Masters Apprentices moved to Melbourne in 1967.
 Keays became a mainstay of the band that had psycjhedelic-rock and wild-bad-boy phases and kept losing personnel.
 (Lead guitarist Peter Tilbrook from Adelaide band The Bentbeaks joined in 1967.)
 Their album Choice Cuts received rave reviews in England but the band broke up in 1972.

-Glenn Shorrock was a founding member of The Twilights, Axiom, Little River Band and its spinoff trio Birtles Shorrock Goble and a solo performer.
-Shorrock migrated to Adelaide with his family on the Orcades in 1954 when he was 10.
-Shorrock's first public performance was in 1958 at St Peter's Lutheran hall in Elizabeth when he mimed Elvis Presley’s “All Shook Up”.
-When the record player stopped, he continued singing and realised he had a good voice.
-In 1962, Shorrock formed harmony group the Checkmates.
-As a result of The Beatles’ popularity, the Checkmates and instrumental group The Hurricanes merged as The Twilights, with eight consecutive national hits.
-When The Twilights disbanded in 1969.
-Shorrock formed an early Australian supergroup Axiom.
-It recorded two acclaimed albums and had three top-10 singles but disbanded in the UK in 1971.
-Shorrock stayed in the UK and recorded his own song “Let's get the band together" in 1971 and a cover of “Rock'n'roll lullaby”.
+Glenn Shorrock was the Adelaide founding member of national and international popular music successes The Twilights, Axiom and Little River Band.
+Shorrock's family migrated to South Australia in 1954 when he was 10.
+Shorrock's first public performance was in 1958 at St Peter's Lutheran hall in nothern suburban Elizabeth when he mimed Elvis Presley’s “All Shook Up”.
+When the record stopped, he continued singing and realised he had a good voice.
+In 1962, Shorrock formed harmony group the Checkmates who changed to The Twilights (still with Clem McCartney and Mike Sykes).
+They performed with the Vectormen and the Hurricanes and then had some of the Hurricanes join them and dropped Mike Sykes.
+The Twilights went on to have eight consecutive national hits.
+When The Twilights disbanded in 1969, Shorrock formed early Australian supergroup Axiom.
+It had two acclaimed albums and three top-10 singles but disbanded in the UK in 1971.
+Shorrock stayed in the UK and recorded his own “Let's get the band together" in 1971 and covered “Rock'n'roll lullaby”.
 As Andre L'Escargot and His Society Syncopaters, he released “Purple umbrella".
-He joined the multinational progressive rock band Esperanto and did backing vocals for Cliff Richard.
-Also in the UK at the time was Australian rock band Mississippi with Beeb Birtles and Graham Goble, both originally from Adelaide where Birtles was in Down the Line that became Zoot.
-When Birtles reformed Missisippi as the Little River Band, Shorrock joined what became the first Australian band first to achieve major success in the US.
-Shorrock wrote the hits “Emma”, “Help is on its way” and “Cool change".
+He joined progressive rock band Esperanto and did backing for Cliff Richard.
+Also in the UK was Australian rock band Mississippi with Beeb Birtles and Graham Goble, both originally from Adelaide where Birtles was in Down the Line that became Zoot.
+When Birtles reformed Mississippi as the Little River Band, Shorrock joined the first Australian band to have major US success.
+Shorrock wrote hits “Emma”, “Help is on its way” and “Cool change".

 Cold Chisel became an epic Australian pub-rock music success from its start in Adelaide in 1973 as a heavy-metal cover band called Orange.
 Singer Jimmy Barnes and drummer Steve Prestwich brought the working class UK immigrant background from the northern suburbs.
 Barnes’ older brother John Swan was in Cold Chisel in the mid 1970s, providing backing vocals and percussion but was fired after violent incidents.
 In 1977, when Cold Chisel was moving to Sydney from Melbourne, Barnes wanted to quit to join Swan in a hard-rocking blues band called Feather.
 But a farewell performance in Sydney went so well the singer changed his mind and Warner Music Group picked up Cold Chisel.
 In 1978, Cold Chisel recorded its self-titled debut album.
 Soon after, the song “Khe Sanh” was released but was deemed too offensive for commercial radio.
 It was only played regularly on ABC’s Double J but still reached No.41 on the Australian chart.
 It was No.4 in Adelaide, thanks to local radio support.
 Cold Chisel became notorious for wild behaviour, particularly from Barnes, but in 1981, the band won all seven major awards at the Countdown/TV Week music awards.
 As a protest against a TV magazine being involved in a music awards ceremony, the band refused to accept its awards and, after performing a verse of “My turn to cry”, smashed the set and left the stage.
 Its album Swingshift debuted at No.1 Australian album, sealing the band’s status as the nation’s biggest-selling act.
 Barnes launched a solo career in 1984 with nine Australian No. 1 albums and an array of hit singles.